 I’ve just browsed a 110-page syllabus for “four-year general secondary school and five-year technical secondary school”.
 Yes, you read it correctly.
 110 pages.
 I bet that these syllabus writers like the sound of their own voices.

 Look, these syllabus writers do have some honourable intentions and make the occasional good point.
 For example, they encourage teachers to familiarise students with language learning strategies, such as guessing the meaning of words from context.
 Unfortunately, teachers haven’t got much time to help students with developing their language learning strategies.
 This is because teachers have to teach so much grammar and vocabulary so students can just “pass the test.”

 The syllabus writers also go into great depth about humanistic teaching approaches.
 I think that overworked teachers might have too many other things on their minds to be 'humanistic'.

 I guess that syllabus writers’ compliance with tradition and the grammatical syllabus is understandable.
 Secondary school language teaching is all about teaching to the test.
 Therefore, syllabus writers and the Ministry of Education don’t care about what natural spoken English actually consists of.
 Why would they bother about referring to authentic English conversations, corpora and scrutinising the major patterns of use in spoken and written registers?
-In sum, the easy way out for syllabus writing pen-pushers is to include everything under the sun in their syllabus.
+In sum, the easy way out for syllabus writing pen-pushers is to include everything under the sun in their syllabuses.

 WHAT DOES A TYPICAL SPOKEN ENGLISH language SYLLABUS FOR INTERMEDIATE LEARNERS IN POLISH STATE SECONDARY SCHOOLS LOOK LIKE?

 As expected, the 110-page syllabus I’ve analysed is overly dense regarding vocabulary and grammar.